Philippines Congress proclaims Marcos as next president | Politics

 - Philippines

-Marcos Jr campaigned almost entirely on a vague platform of unity and skipped debates and most media appearances.
-He relied on social media publicity from pro-Marcos influencers and vloggers granted access to his campaign.
-He has since said his focus areas will be energy prices, jobs, infrastructure and education.

-Marcos's team is still assembling his cabinet, which will need to navigate high inflation and government debt and a tricky foreign policy balance with ally the United States and an increasingly influential China.
-Despite the margin of victory, Marcos's rule will be divisive, with widespread anger among opponents and victims of martial law persecution over what they see as historical revisionism to clear his family's name.
+Marcos is still assembling his cabinet, which will need to navigate high inflation, government debt, and a tricky foreign policy balance with ally the United States and an increasingly influential China.
+Despite the margin of victory, Marcos' rule will be divisive, with widespread anger among opponents and victims of persecution over what they see as historical revisionism to clear the family's name.
 Imee Marcos on Wednesday said the family was "very, very grateful for a second chance" in power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)